Louisiana Creole people: Bambara ancestry

+Slave traders sometimes identified their slaves as Bambara in hopes of securing a higher price, as Bambara slaves were stereotyped as more passive.

 Code Noir and Affranchis

-Africans contributed to the creolization of Louisiana society.
-They brought okra from Africa, a plant common in the preparation of gumbo.
-While the Code Noir required that the slaves receive baptism and Christian education, many continued to practice animism and often combined elements of the two faiths.
+The French slavery law, Code Noir, required that slaves receive baptism and Christian education, although many continued to practice animism and often combined the two faiths.

-The Code Noir conferred affranchis (ex-slaves) full citizenship and gave complete civil equality with other French subjects.
+The Code Noir conferred affranchis (ex-slaves) full citizenship and complete civil equality with other French subjects.

-Louisiana slave society generated its own distinct Afro-Creole culture that was present in religious beliefs and the Louisiana Creole language.
-The slaves brought with them their cultural practices, languages, and religious beliefs rooted in spirit and ancestor worship, as well as Roman Catholic Christianity—all of which were key elements of Louisiana Voodoo.
-In addition, in the early nineteenth century, many St. Dominicans also settled in Louisiana, both free people of color and slaves, following the Haitian Revolution on Saint-Domingue, contributing to the Voodoo tradition of the state.
-During the American period (1804-1820), almost half of the slaves came from the Congo.
+Louisiana slave society generated its own Afro-Creole culture that affected religious beliefs and Louisiana Creole.
+The slaves brought with them their cultural practices, languages, and religious beliefs rooted in spirit and ancestor worship, as well as Catholic Christianity—all of which were key elements of Louisiana Voodoo.
+In the early 1800s, many Creoles from Saint-Domingue also settled in Louisiana, both free people of color and slaves, following the Haitian Revolution on Saint-Domingue, contributing to the state's Voodoo tradition.